Awedtan/HellaBot/README.md

 ## todo:

+revamp is and spine commands

+finish implementing api

 separate events from constructor

 add help command and better command descriptions

-look into using a database

-look into using more updated spine viewer

 maintain bot

-make a better readme

 ### maybe/probably not:

+look into using more updated spine viewer

 gacha banners